-"We kind of just think and find what we want to do in our head, and we just do it," Stelyn said.
+"We kind of just think and find what we want to do in our head and we just do it," Stelyn explained.

-There are rules, and Stelyn, one of the oldest in the class, is quick to explain them: "If we see a bug, we are careful not to step on it.
-If we see a pretty leaf, we pick it up and put it in our magic spot."
+There are rules of course, and Stelyn, one of the oldest in the class, is quick to explain them: "If we see a bug, we are careful not to step on it.
+If we see a pretty leaf, we pick it up and put it in our 'magic spot."

-Walking alone onto the park road (despite its ban on car traffic) and pretending sticks are swords are also forbidden.
-But such rules and a few others leave room for plenty of adventures

-There's carting around rocks in wheelbarrows, playing at being (sword-less) pirates, examining trees split by lightning, digging in wood-chip piles to make child-size "nests," finding an unknown seed and dubbing it a "nothing berry," and running up and down hills.
-The most popular word at Fiddleheads is "notice," as in, "What do you notice about this fallen log?" and "I notice mushrooms."

-"Some days we're setting up and we hear eagles calling to each other, and we run out and look up," Ms. Harrington said.
+Walking alone onto the park road (which doesn't allow car traffic anyway) and pretending sticks are swords are also forbidden.
+But such rules and a few others leave room for plenty of adventures.
+There's the carting around of rocks in wheelbarrows, the playing at being (sword-less) pirates, the examining of trees split by lightning, the digging in woodchip piles to make child-sized "nests," the finding of an unknown seed and the dubbing it a "nothing berry," and, of course, the running up and down of hills.
+The most popular word at Fiddleheads is "notice," as in "What do you notice about this fallen log?"
+And, "I notice mushrooms."
+"Some days we're setting up and we hear eagles calling to each other and we run out and look up," said Harrington, the co-founder.
 "Kids are the best at sharing in joy and wonder."

-Or as Adele Miroite, 3, said, her little hands wrist-deep in a wood-chip pile, "I love school."
+Or as Adele Miroite, 3, put it, with her little hands wrist-deep in a woodchip pile: "I love school."

 Fiddleheads is one of at least 18 similar preschools founded in the greater Seattle area since 2005, according to a recent story in ParentMap, a local parenting magazine.
-And 18 apparently are not enough.

-There are 51 children on Fiddleheads' waiting list and 143 on a list for next year's spots, Ms. Harrington said.
-That's after the school more than doubled its enrollment to 50 students in two classrooms this year from about 20 in just one classroom last year.
-And students' parents, to judge from a small collection picking up their children on a recent afternoon, aren't off-the-grid types.
-They include lawyers, chief financial officers and television producers.
+And 18 is apparently not enough.
+There are 51 children on Fiddleheads' current waiting list and 143 on its list of families interested in a spot for next year, Harrington said.
+That's after the school more than doubled its enrollment from about 20 students in one classroom last year to 50 students in two classrooms this year.
+And students' parents, to judge from a small collection picking up their kids on a recent afternoon, aren't off-the-grid types: they're attorneys, chief financial officers and TV producers.

-"I don't know if we're hitting a tipping point yet, but maybe," said Prof. Bailie, who got her start as a teacher at an outdoor preschool program at the Nature Center at Shaker Lakes in Cleveland.
-At the time, she knew of only about a half-dozen schools in the entire country trying something similar, she said.
+"I don't know if we're hitting a tipping point yet, but maybe," said Bailie, who got her start as a teacher at an outdoor preschool program at the Nature Center at Shaker Lakes in Cleveland, Ohio.
+At the time, she said, she only knew of about half a dozen schools in the entire country trying something similar.
 These days, she teaches a class specifically for would-be preschool teachers who aim to work outside.

-Prof. Bailie thinks the pushback against standardized testing and growing concern about young children spending too much time on touch-screen devices has helped the market for outdoor schools.
-She also credits the best-selling 2005 book, "Last Child in the Woods," by Richard Louv, which helped popularize the idea that children should spend as much time as possible in the outdoors.
+Bailie thinks the pushback against standardized testing and growing concern about young children spending too much time on touchscreen devices has helped the market for outdoor schools.
+She also credited the bestselling 2005 book, Last Child in the Woods, by Richard Louv, which helped popularize the idea that children should spend as much time as possible in the outdoors.

-Mr. Louv argues passionately in his book that children should play and explore the outdoors in the same unstructured ways their parents and their grandparents did before them
+Louv argues passionately in his book that children should play and explore the outdoors in the same unstructured ways their parents, and their grandparents, did before them.

-While reducing childhood obesity (8.4 percent of American 2- to 5-year-olds are obese) by increasing physical activity is a prime argument in support of outdoor play, Mr. Louv suggests that the need goes beyond exercise.
-Today's children have fundamentally lost touch with nature, he said.
+While reducing childhood obesity (8.4 percent of American 2- to 5-year-olds are obese) by increasing physical activity is one of the prime arguments in support of outdoor play, Louv posits that the need goes beyond exercise, arguing that today's children have fundamentally lost touch with nature.

-"Nature deficit disorder describes the human cost of alienation from nature," he wrote.
-Among them: diminished use of the senses, attention difficulties and higher rates of physical and emotional illness, he writes.
+"Nature-deficit disorder describes the human costs of alienation from nature, among them: diminished use of the senses, attention difficulties, and higher rates of physical and emotional illnesses," he writes.